Code-Institute-Submissions/shalinshah54-lab-The-Big-Apple/test.md

 - The navbar is located on the top of all pages which contains three links, which are Home, Neighborhood and Contact Us.
 - All the links are working properly  across all the pages.
 - There is a logo of Joy Travels which is a direct link to the home page from any other pages.
-- At 811px the navbar changes to a sidenav which is fully functional from the right side.
-There is a burger menu which appears on the top right corner.
+- At 768px the navbar changes to a menu and on clicking on it will allow the nav links to appear by sliding the section down.
-- The burger menu on click will open the sidenav which will slide in from the right covering the whole page.
+- The Nav links are displayed in the center of the page.
-- Once the sidenav opens the navlinks have an animation of transition which slowly comes in.
-Using JavaScript the links can be added and removed without changing the functionallity of navbar.
-- On clicking on the burger menu when the sidenav opens the menu will tranform to a close button.
-And on clicking on the close button it will transform back to burger menu.
+- On clicking the menu button once again will close the menu.

 ## Home page